• Skip to primary navigation

 So if you’re in a part of the country where you’re getting the last of the strawberries, try throwing them into a cobbler for a quick but amazing dessert.
 If the strawberry season where you are has past, baking strawberries from the grocery into a cobbler is a great way to enjoy strawberries that may have passed their prime.

-A serving of strawberry cobbler with whipped cream
+A single serving of strawberry cobbler with a spoon.

 Can you freeze a fruit cobbler?